Nic Sheff

 Nic Sheff is an American writer.
 He is the author of two memoirs, including the New York Times best seller Tweak: Growing Up On Methamphetamines and We All Fall Down: Living With Addiction.
-He has also written several novels for young adults and is a writer, story editor, and co-producer for the Netflix series 13 Reasons Why.
+He has also written several novels for young adults and written episodes for The Killing, Recovery Road and 13 Reasons Why.

 Personal life

-As of 2011, Sheff lives with his wife in Los Angeles.
+As of 2011, Sheff lived with his wife in Los Angeles.